itspriddle/apnd/README.markdown

 ### APND Client

-APND includes a command line client which can be used to send notifications to a running APND instance, or Apple directly.
-It is only recommended to send notifications directly to Apple for testing purposes.
+APND includes a command line client which can be used to send notifications to a running APND instance.
+It is only recommended to send notifications via `apnd push` for testing purposes.

     Usage:
       apnd push [OPTIONS] --token <token>